A World in Gray

 Love songs fall flat,

-Their melodies hollow.
+Their melodies are hollow.

 Though love may come to bat,